Conservation for Kids: Learn to Reduce, Reuse, and Recycle

 Next, discuss ways that you and your family can reduce, reuse, and recycle.

-Ways to Reduce
+How to Reduce Waste

-• Turn on the lights only when necessary, and switch them off when you leave the room.
+• Turn on the lights only when necessary and switch them off when you leave the room.

 • Collect rainwater in a bucket and use it to wash a car or bike instead of using a hose.